"I am the vine; you are the branches. If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."

-From Caitlin : I have a huge passion for rescuing animals.
-I also have a huge passion for helping kids.
-Kids and even adults with anxiety, panic disorder and any other illness can greatly be benefited by an emotional suppport service animal.
-I found a way to help both at the same time.
-How cool is it to be able to rescue a dog that has been alone most its life and hasnt been loved and pair it up with a child or an adult that has so much love to give?
-For people who have been through traumas and events in their life that has left them with depression, anxiety amongst many more things, Imagine having a dog thats always there for you to give you love and to calm you down.
+" I have a huge passion for rescuing animals.
+I also have a huge passion for helping people.
+People with anxiety, ptsd, depression and many other illnesses can greatly benefit by having an emotional support animal.
+Along the years I found a way to help both people and dogs at the same time.
+How cool is it to be able to rescue a dog that has been alone most its life and hasn't been loved and pair it up with a child or an adult that has so much love to give?
+For people who have been through traumas and events in their life that has left them with depression, anxiety amongst many more things, Imagine having a dog that's always there for you to give you love and to calm you down.
 I remember when I was in the hospital they would bring service animals once a week to play with.
 That made my whole week and instantly put me in a better less depressed mood.

 I am here to find you the perfect dog to match your needs.
 It wont only change your life but it will also change the dogs life.
 You can also have the chance to sponsor a dog while you're in the hospital.
 That will come and visit you if the hospital allows it."